marcelineackerman/pewlett-hackard-analysis/README.md

 ![image](https://user-images.githubusercontent.com/100869713/167919532-f55c8040-2a82-45ed-a4f6-211ef6eac857.png)

 This is a massive **24%** decrease in workforce over the next few years as these employees retire.

+And unfortunately, the mentorship program may not be sufficient to replace this loss:

 Utilizing another COUNT query, we can see that there are roughly **1,549** employees eligible for mentoring.
 With over 70,000 employees leaving, this means only **2%** of retirees would be able to stay on, if they agreed to become mentors.
 This means potential mentors must be chosen very carefully from senior staff.